Restoring SQL Server databases

 -

-For improved restore performance, the startup type of the Microsoft iSCSI Initiator Service may not be set to Disabled.
+For improved restore performance, make sure the startup type of the Microsoft iSCSI Initiator Service is not set to Disabled.

 Limitations